Members

 Dominic holding a sea star at the Friday Harbor Laboratories, WA.
 (Photo: David O. Brown)

-Josephine Martell, PhD, Associate Dean of Academics, Cornell Graduate School, and Evaluation Co-Director of the NIH FIRST Project
+Josephine Martell, PhD, Assistant Research Professor, Public & Ecosystems Health; Associate Dean of Academics, Cornell Graduate School

 Rebekah Wicke, PhD student, Dept. of Communication